-Matches in World Cup are found to become even more chippy than usual when big teams face each other, but in a Round of 16 match in the 2006 World Cup (Germany), it got completely out of control.
-What probably made this even more surprising was the fact that it was Portugal and the Netherlands who were involved, not exactly the two sides known for being very aggressive.
+In World Cup matches, the level of physicality tends to escalate when top teams face off against each other, but in the 2006 World Cup Round of 16 match in Germany, it escalated to an unprecedented level.
+What probably made this even more surprising was that it was Portugal and the Netherlands who were involved, not exactly the two sides are known for being very aggressive.
 But from the start of the game, Russian referee Valentin Ivanov had no control, as he was forced to hand out a record four Red Cards and an unprecedented 16 yellow cards, both of which are records in any FIFA tournament.

 Luiz Felipe Scolari was later quoted approving Figo’s headbutt, saying, “Jesus Christ may be able to turn the other cheek but Luís Figo isn’t Jesus Christ!”

 FIFA President Sepp Blatter also said, “Russian referee Valentin Ivanov should have given himself a yellow card for his poor performance during the match!”

 The Netherlands vs Portugal match was a classic encounter between two talented teams and is remembered by soccer fans all over the world for its thrilling moments and tense atmosphere.
 The match was a testament to the competitiveness and excitement of the World Cup and will be remembered for years to come.